findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

 Here's an example of how you could
 1. allocate the agents,
+1. have access to FSM files by making links,
 1. create schema and credential definition (done in `issuing`),
 1. create DIDComm connections between `issuing`, `seller`, and `buyer` *where the last is done in this phase just for testing the environment*.
 During the